-With the Office for National Statistics (OfS) reporting that women account for just 16.8% of workers in the UK’s tech sector; and only 19% of spaces on computer science courses at university level being occupied by girls, it’s clear that more has to be done to reach gender parity in tech-focused roles.
-That’s why, over the last thee years, Code First Girls invested heavily in female education, becoming the largest provider of free coding courses for women, after having already delivered over £14 million worth of free technology education.
+With the Office for National Statistics (OfS) reporting that women account for just 16.8% of workers in the UK’s tech sector; and with just 19% of spaces on computer science courses at university level being occupied by girls, it’s clear that more has to be done to reach gender parity in tech-focused roles.
+That’s why, over the last three years, Code First Girls has invested heavily in female education, becoming the largest provider of free coding courses for women, after having already delivered over £14 million worth of free technology education.

 On top of this notable achievement, Code First Girls is unveiling its 2021 vision which has been designed to give women a fair advantage.
 The enterprise is pledging to double its community of women in tech over the next 12 months, furthering its efforts to help close the UK’s growing skills gap.

 Throughout this year, Code First Girls has taught three times more women how to code than the nation’s entire undergraduate university system.
 Partnering with more than 50 higher education providers, Code First Girls now represents the largest university network in the country that’s entirely dedicated to bringing free coding courses to women.